Kurri Kurri, New South Wales: Foundation

-The town was founded in 1902 to service the local Stanford Merthyr and Pelaw Main collieries and mining communities.
+The town was founded on 25 October 1902 by proclamation of the Governor of New South Wales, Admiral Sir Harry Rawson.
+The town was established to service the local Stanford Merthyr and Pelaw Main collieries and mining communities.
 The town was named Kurri Kurri possibly meaning "the very first" in Awabakal.
 It was the first town in Australia that was fully planned before anything was built.
+By the following January (1903) the first public auction of allotments took place, which had garnered months-long interest from miners, business people and speculators.
+Between 300 and 400 people were in attendance.

 The local Progress Committee was responsible for clearing streets and supplying local services with State permission.
 The fire station and the hospital were built by locals with locally sourced money.

 There is no history of any Aboriginal inhabitants of this area, other than a visit to the outskirts by a small group prior to most of the building of the town.
 A family with some Aboriginal background lived in Kurri Kurri in the 1930-40s.
 The first European landholder was Benjamin Blackburn who was granted 400 acres on the Banks of Wallis Creek at Richmond Vale.

 The Kurri Kurri Hotel (1904) is one of several built during the era of mining prosperity in the early 20th century.
 It is an impressive three-story building featuring prominent verandas with cast-iron lacework.
 The Empire Tavern was also built during this period.
 Kurri Kurri has numerous small miners' cottages from the same period.